Volume Calculator

 Capsule

-The capsule is one of the most common forms of medical pills.
-The user can use the previous example to understand that a capsule consists of a cylinder with two hemispheres on two opposite surfaces.
+A capsule is one of the most common shapes for medical pills.
+Using the logic from our previous example, we can see that a capsule is essentially a cylinder capped with two identical hemispheres on opposite ends.

-The two hemispheres can add up to a single sphere, and we can say that the volume of a capsule is the sum of the volume of a cylinder and the volume of a sphere.
+Since two matching hemispheres make up one complete sphere, we can state that the total volume of a capsule is simply the volume of its central cylinder plus the volume of one sphere.

 $$V_{capsule} = πr^2h + \frac{4}{3}πr^3 = πr^2(\frac{4}{3}r + h)$$